SOEN-341-Team-Zero/Team_Zero-SOEN341_Project_W25/README.md

 - **Text Channels for Group Communication**: Users can join predefined channels (e.g., "General," "Project Help," "Social") and send messages visible to all channel participants.
 - **Direct Messaging (DM)**: Users can engage in private one-on-one conversations.
 - **Role-Based User Permissions**:
-  - Admins can create/delete channels and moderate messages.
+  - Admins can create and delete channels and teams, moderate messages, and assign users to channels and teams.
   - Members can send and view messages within assigned channels.
 - **User Authentication & Management**: Secure login system with role-based access control.